patrickrauls/i3logix/README.md

 - Substring representing decimals must be returned even if 0

 ## Answer
 In `write_checks.js` you'll find my answer provided the above assumptions.
 Though the prompt asks for "some code", I will assume what is desired is a function that takes one argument and returns a string.
 Let me know if Javascript is not OK.
 The answer outputs precision to the hundredth place, but needn't receive that precision as an input.
+Answer can be checked with `string_this_float(328032.12)` or some other floating point number.